APPLICATION DEADLINE: The next application deadline to apply is March 15, 2014 for a residency in 2015.

 PROCESSING FEE: A nonrefundable processing fee of $45 is required with each application.
 Media uploads are inlcuded in this fee.
 The fee is to be paid by credit card at the end of the on-line application process in slideroom.

-NOTIFICATION: Applicants will be notified in by September 1, 2014.
+NOTIFICATION: Applicants will be notified in September of the year they applied.

 ARTISTIC DISCIPLINES: There are five categories.